 Toyota, Panasonic announce battery venture to expand EV push

-Toyota will own 51 percent of the joint venture, and Panasonic the rest, the two companies said in a joint statement on Tuesday, confirming previous reports.
+Toyota will own 51 per cent of the joint venture, and Panasonic the rest, the two companies said in a joint statement on Tuesday (Jan 22), confirming previous reports.

 The joint venture, which builds on an initial lithium-ion battery partnership struck between the two companies in late 2017, reflects the aim of the Japanese companies to become a bigger global player in the battery industry, which is vital for the development of affordable EVs.